Child safety in the car

 Little girl being buckled into car seat

-To keep them safe when travelling with them, it’s important that your car contains the correct safety equipment, including car seats and booster seats.
+To keep your grandchildren safe when travelling with them, it’s important that your car contains the correct safety equipment, including car seats and booster seats.
 Below, you can find the laws around what height and age children should be to use these safety items and when they’re no longer needed.

 Car seats